Model Checking Lower Bounds for Simple Graphs

 It is not hard to see that $F$ induces a spanning cycle.
 Let $F'$ be the set obtained from $F$ by removing an arbitrary edge and let $s$ be one of the endpoints of the removed edge.
-We will know say that $x\prec y$ if any subset of edges from $F'$ that connects $s$ to $y$ must touch $x$.
+We will now say that $x\prec y$ if any subset of edges from $F'$ that connects $s$ to $y$ must touch $x$.

 The size of the clique we construct is the same as the length of the string in Theorem \ref{thm:paths}.
-So if there exists an algorithm running in time polynomial in the order of the input clique for fixed-size formulas then we can simulate a NEXP Turing machine in exponential time and EXP=NEXP.
+So if there exists an algorithm running in time polynomial in the order of the input clique for fixed-size formulas then we can simulate a NE Turing machine in deterministic exponential time and E=NE.